ansible/ansible/docs/docsite/rst/plugins/callback.rst

 The :doc:`log_plays <callback/log_plays>` callback is an example of how to record playbook events to a log file, and the :doc:`mail callback/mail` callback sends email on playbook failures.

-The :doc:`osx_say <callback/oxs_say>` callback provided is particularly entertaining --
-it will respond with computer synthesized speech on OS X in relation to playbook events, and is guaranteed to entertain and/or annoy coworkers.
+The :doc:`osx_say <callback/oxs_say>` callback responds with computer synthesized speech on OS X in relation to playbook events.

 .. _enabling_callbacks: